 The Salzburg Festival is unique and is one of the most renowned and important music and theatre festivals in the world.
 From its moment of birth, one value has been explicitly committed to – quality!
 International stage stars, art connoisseurs and celebrities from politics, business and art all come together in Salzburg year after year and contribute to a very special atmosphere in the city.
 This “metamorphosis of time” takes place in the spirit of the founding fathers, whose express wish was that “The whole city is a stage” to receive the whole world here in Salzburg.

 This idea of the extraordinary has proved to be viable, as the Salzburg Festival is now one of the most important festivals.
 Even the expectation that audiences from all around the world would be interested in the festival as an “epicentre of extraordinary”, as the current director Markus Hinterhäuser calls it, has also been fulfilled.
-The Salzburg Festival will celebrate its 100th anniversary in summer 2020 with a special programme, an exhibition at the Salzburg Museum and symposia.
+The Salzburg Festival will celebrate its 100th birthday, despite the unique circumstances in 2020, with 90 performances.
+The two operatic highlights will be Strauss’ “Elektra” and Mozart’s “Così fan tutte”.

 © Tourism Salzburg, Everyman in front of the Cathedral